LenAnderson/SillyTavern-LALib/README.md

 ```
 /lalib?
- – Lists this librarie's slash commands.
+ – Lists this library's slash commands.

 /test left=val rule=rule right=val
  – Returns true or false, depending on whether left and right adhere to rule.
 Available rules: gt => a > b, gte => a >= b, lt => a < b, lte => a <= b, eq => a == b, neq => a != b, not => !a, in (strings) => a includes b, nin (strings) => a not includes b